Last Updated: 1st November 2020

-If you need to send a large number of email notifications we send these via a third party vendor (Mailgun), we connect to them securely using HTTPS and only share with them the minimum information required to send you an email.
+If you need to send a large number of email notifications we send these via third party vendors: “Mailgun Technologies, Inc” and “Elastic Email Inc”.
+We connect to these third party vendors securely using HTTPS and only share with them the minimum information required to send you an email.

 Allow this application to run when you are not present